 Thus, it offers people two different things at once.
 Firstly being similar gives people the advantage that they are familiar with this format and know its rules.
 Whereas in the other, it is also different, and that`s why it gives people a sense of new and provides the joy of enjoying a new and amazing format of game they like the most.

-Players do not have to worry about the rules and regulations of this format as they are similar to their other format of cricket.
+Players do not have to worry about the rules and regulations of this format as they are similar to their other formats of cricket.
 They also do not take a lot of time as the game holds much less time than the other matches they play in International Cricket.

 Facts To Know Before Playing Or Watching ODI Matches